LuisTorres262/Creating-a-Virtual-Machine/README.md

-23.)
-Now click that Resource Group whcih was automatically created when we created our Virtual Machine.
-And now click "Delete Resource Group".

-![image](https://github.com/DariusJ122/creating-vm/assets/150752364/cf42e946-243e-41dc-ab65-f4b183623390)

 24.)
 Now type the name of the resource group, and click delete.

+![image](https://github.com/DariusJ122/creating-vm/assets/150752364/cf42e946-243e-41dc-ab65-f4b183623390)

 25.)
 CONGRATS!!
 You have now created your first Virtual Machine!
 Here's also a link to a creator who I watch pretty often, who's discussing some creative ways you can use a Virtual Machine - https://technotim.live/posts/20-ways-virtual-machine/